maybe12200/Yonda/docs/developing-server.md

 ## Done

-Now you should be able to start developing NexVoo with server enabled.
+Now you should be able to start developing Yonda with server enabled.